MushiehEdison/TEAM-HEXA/README.md

-please we have a little issue with our register but will be fixed later so to access admin panel
+please we have a little issue with our register but if you register and you see a page error just go to login and use the infos which you used in registering to login you will have access to your account. so to access admin panel
 username: newstaff
 pass: password